ibm-cloud-docs/containers/cs_cluster_scaling.md

     helm repo update
     ```
     {: pre}
 4. Install the cluster autoscaler Helm chart in the `kube-system` namespace of your cluster.
-Set the `image.tag` to the Kubernetes version of your cluster.
-Supported Kubernetes versions are 1.12 or later.

     You can also [customize the cluster autoscaler settings](#ca_chart_values) such as the amount of time it waits before scaling worker nodes up or down.
     {: tip}

     ```
-    helm install ibm/ibm-iks-cluster-autoscaler --namespace kube-system --name ibm-iks-cluster-autoscaler --set image.tag=<kubernetes_version>
+    helm install ibm/ibm-iks-cluster-autoscaler --namespace kube-system --name ibm-iks-cluster-autoscaler
     ```
     {: pre}